rotki/rotki/docs/api.rst

     :resjson str message: Error message if any errors occurred.
     :statuscode 200: Entries were updated successfully.
     :statuscode 400: Provided JSON is in some way malformed.
+    :statuscode 401: No user is currently logged in.
-    :statuscode 409: Some of the provided entries don't exist in the addressbook or no user is currently logged in or addresses have incorrect format.
+    :statuscode 409: Some of the provided entries don't exist in the addressbook or addresses have incorrect format.
     :statuscode 500: Internal rotki error.